ClaudioZandonella/trackdown/README.md

     download.
 This prevents collaborators from inadvertently making changes to the code which might corrupt the file and allows them to focus on the narrative text.
+-   **Rich Text:** Upload *rich* documents to Google Docs.
+Important text that should not be changed is automatically highlighted (e.g., placeholders hiding the code, header of the document, code chunks, and in-line code).
+This prevents collaborators from inadvertently making changes to the code which might corrupt the file.
 -   **Upload Output:** The actual output document (i.e., the rendered file) can be uploaded to Google Drive in conjunction with the `.Rmd` (or `.Rnw`) document.
 This helps collaborators to evaluate the